 If you have ever seen commercials, broadcast news reports, or watched sports scores on television channels, you would have come across lower thirds in action.
-Although ‘lower thirds’ (or L3s) are on the screen only for a few seconds, there’s much more to it than what meets the eyes.
+Although ‘lower thirds’ (or L3s) are on the screen only for a few seconds, there’s much more to it than what meets the eye.

-For better understanding, we’ve put together a detailed, one-stop guide for you to understand about lower thirds better.
+For better understanding, we’ve put together a detailed, one-stop guide for you to understand lower thirds better.

 Here’s a quick overview of what we’ll cover:

 - When to use lower thirds on video?

 - How to create lower thirds online free?

 - 5 Best lower third templates to use

 - 5 Best lower third examples for inspiration

 - 5 key elements to use for lower thirds

 - Tips to create stunning lower thirds